Unleash/unleash/CONTRIBUTING.md

 Congratulations!
 The whole Unleash community thanks you. :sparkles:

 Once your PR is merged, you will be proudly listed as a contributor in the [contributor chart](https://github.com/unleash/Unleash/graphs/contributors).

+## Nice to know

+### Controllers

+In order to handle HTTP requests we have an abstraction called [Controller](https://github.com/Unleash/unleash/blob/master/src/lib/routes/controller.ts).
+If you want to introduce a new route handler for a specific path (and sub pats) you should implement a controller class which extends the base Controller.
+An example to follow is the [routes/admin-api/feature.ts](https://github.com/Unleash/unleash/blob/master/src/lib/routes/admin-api/feature.ts) implementation.

+The controller takes care of the following:
+- try/catch RequestHandler method
+- error handling with proper response code if they fail
+- `await` the RequestHandler method if it returns a promise (so you don't have to)
+- access control so that you can just list the required permission for a RequestHandler and the base Controller will make sure the user have these permissions.